mwsu-csmp/it-policy/software_installation_policy.md

 ## Purpose
-The purpose of this policy is to outline the requirements around installation software on
-<Company Owned> computing devices.
-To minimize the risk of loss of program
-functionality, the exposure of sensitive information contained within <Company Name’s> computing network, the risk of introducing malware, and the legal exposure of running unlicensed software.
+The purpose of this policy is to outline the requirements around installation software on Phonix Lab computing devices.
+To minimize the risk of loss of program functionality, the exposure of sensitive information contained within Missouri Western State University computing network, the risk of introducing malware, and the legal exposure of running unlicensed software.

 ## Scope
-This policy applies to all <Company Name> employees, contractors, vendors and agents with a <Company Name>-owned mobile devices.
-This policy covers all computers, servers, smartphones, tablets and other computing devices operating within <Company Name>.
+This policy applies to all Missouri Western State University employees and students.
+This policy covers all computers, servers and other computing devices operating within Phonix Lab.

 ## Policy
 * Employees may not install software on <Company Name’s> computing devices